RafidMuhymin/astro-imagetools/README.md

 ## Configuration Options

 Both the `<Image />` component and the `renderImage` function supports a total of 40 config options.
-You can pass them directly to the component as props and to the function as propertise of an object.
+You can pass them directly to the component as props and to the function as properties of an object parameter.

 ### Example Usage